Mukund-Vaghasiya13/UIKit_GitHubApi/GithubApp/Support/Empty.md

 when we are doing async task on backgroung thread for that closure have to live longer than the func that why we called @escaping means in other word we can take closure outside its scope to live longer life

+# child View Controller

+To add Child View controller

+func addchildVC(childview:UIViewController,to contanerView:UIView){
+     addChild(childview)  // addchild() has UIViewController type parameter add child viewController to Current working viewCotroller contanerView.addSubview(childview.view) // basically on which view i want to show childview.view [ content ] childview.view.frame = contanerView.bounds
+    childview.didMove(toParent: self) // didMove(toParent :self) means When you add a child view controller to a parent view controller using methods like addChild(_:) and addSubview(_:), you also need to call didMove(toParent:) to notify the child view controller that it has been added to the parent. is part of UIViewController Life cycle
+}